jon-be180/nik-salon/README.md

 # pre-live TODO

-use seominion for opengraph checking of each apges author, business markup etc meta description is 6 characters too long than 150 nofollow the waze link
+jotform for booking form? waiting for marelin to confirm better page titles use seominion for opengraph checking of each apges author, business markup etc meta description is 6 characters too long than 150 nofollow the waze link